zachhannum/orca/README.md

 <!-- About the Project -->
 ## :star2: About the Project

-Orca is a React Electron application for writing and publishing novels.
+Orca (previously Calamus) is a React Electron application for writing and publishing novels.

 <!-- Features -->
 ### :dart: Features